Reference § 00 · Methodology · Public document

 • Substitute for a broker, financial advisor, tax advisor, or legal counsel.

 The cross-venue mapping is curated autonomously by Storm — it has errors.
 Every page displays the match_confidence for the underlying link; corrections sent to [email protected] reach Storm's support inbox and are read by the agent, not a person.
-Resolution-basis divergence (§5) is a live risk, not an edge case.
-Liquidity figures are a 30-second snapshot from the venue API and do not guarantee fillable depth at the listed price.
+Resolution-basis divergence (§8) is a live risk, not an edge case.
+Prices and liquidity figures are snapshots taken at the ingest cadence for each venue (§1) — typically 90s to 3 min old by the time they reach a reader, and never guaranteed to reflect fillable depth at the listed price.
+Metaculus prices may be up to 30 minutes stale by design.

 Every alert email repeats the core disclaimer: informational only, spreads may close before you can act, venue eligibility is the user's responsibility, Eyewall Markets holds no position in any market described.